WickM/kuzuR/memory-bank/activeContext.md

 **Status:** RESOLVED

-**Description:**
-A significant `OverflowError: Python int too large to convert to C long` was previously encountered.
-This error was tied to a `SystemError` related to `reticulate`'s inability to correctly inspect the function signatures of the compiled `kuzu` Python library.
-The error manifested when the `kuzu_database` object was passed from R back to Python to create a connection.

-**Resolution:**
-The issue was resolved by merging the `kuzu_database()` and `kuzu_connection()` functions into a single `kuzu_connection(path)` function.
-By combining the database creation and connection steps into a single `reticulate::py_run_string()` call, the need to pass the Python `database` object back and forth between R and Python was eliminated.
-This new approach avoids the problematic introspection step entirely, thus resolving the `OverflowError`.
-The initial hypothesis of a C++ toolchain incompatibility was incorrect; the problem was rooted in the way `reticulate` handled the Python object.
+**Summary:**
+A persistent `OverflowError` was traced back to a `reticulate` introspection issue when passing Python objects between R and Python.
+The problem was solved by refactoring the code to eliminate the object round-trip, consolidating database creation and connection into a single operation.

+**Strategic Lesson:** A detailed analysis of this issue and its resolution has been distilled into a strategic lesson.
+See: [`reasoning_bank.md`](./reasoning_bank.md) - *Circumventing Foreign Function Interface (FFI) Pitfalls by Minimizing Object Round-Trips*.

 ## Kuzu Python API Feature Implementation
 Based on the [Kuzu Python API Documentation](./kuzu_python_api.md), the following functions should be reviewed and implemented: